Fatimid Caliphate: Final decline

 As vizier, Shawar came into conflict with his rival, the Arab general Dirgham.
 The internal disorder of the Caliphate attracted the attention and meddling of the Sunni Zengid ruler Nur ad-Din, who was now in control of Damascus and a large part of Syria, and of the King of Jerusalem, Amalric I. The Crusaders had already forced Tala'i ibn Ruzzik to pay them a tribute in 1161 and had made an attempt to invade Egypt in 1162.
 When Shawar was driven out of Cairo by Dirgham in 1163, he sought refuge and help with Nur al-Din.
 Nur al-Din sent his general, Asad al-Din Shirkuh, to seize Egypt and reinstall Shawar as vizier.
 He accomplished this task in the summer of 1164, when Dirgham was defeated and killed.

 Shawar's remaining years continued in chaos as he made shifting alliances with either the King of Jerusalem or with Nur al-Din, depending on circumstances.
 In 1167, the Crusaders pursued Shirkuh's forces into Upper Egypt.
 In 1168, Shawar, worried about the possible Crusader capture of Cairo, infamously set fire to Fustat in an attempt to deny the Crusaders a base from which to besiege the capital.
 After forcing the Crusaders to leave Egypt again, Shirkuh finally had Shawar murdered in 1169, with the agreement of Caliph al-Adid.
 Shirkuh himself was appointed as al-Adid's vizier, but he died unexpectedly two months later.
 The position passed to his nephew, Salah ad-Din Yusuf ibn Ayyub (known in the West as Saladin).
 Salah ad-Din was openly pro-Sunni and suppressed the Shi'a call to prayer, ended the Isma'ili doctrinal lectures (the majalis al-hikma), and installed Sunni judges.
 He finally and officially deposed al-Adid, the last Fatimid caliph, in September 1171.
 This ended the Fatimid dynasty and began the Ayyubid Sultanate of Egypt and Syria.

 Dynasty

 White was the dynastic colour of the Fatimids, in opposition to Abbasid black, while red and yellow banners were associated with the Fatimid caliph's person.
-Green is also cited as their dynastic colour, based on a tradition that the Islamic prophet Muhammad wore a green cloak.
+Green is also cited as their dynastic colour, based on a tradition that Muhammad wore a green cloak.